cdslaborg/paramonte/install.config.md

 ### `matlabdir`

-Specifies the path to the MATLAB binary executable against which the library will be linked.
+Specifies the path to the **directory** of MATLAB binary executable against which the library will be linked.

 +   Usage (with `install.bat` or `install.sh`)
     ```bash